Muhammad Faizur Rahman

-Muhammad Faizur Rahman (Note: SGP BSP ndc afwc psc) is a three-star general and incumbent Quartermaster general of Bangladesh Army.
+Muhammad Faizur Rahman (Note: SGP BSP ndc afwc psc) is a three-star general and incumbent commandant of National Defence College.
+Prior to this, he served as the quartermaster general of Bangladesh Army.
 Before that, he served as DG of Directorate-General of Forces Intelligence.
 He served as the 28th commandant of Defence Services Command and Staff College (DSCSC).
 Prior to join here, he was GOC of the 66 Infantry Division, Bangladesh Army and area commander, Rangpur Area.
 He also served as the commandant of Army Security Unit of Bangladesh Army.